How To Heal Bone Fractures Faster: 9 Effective Home Remedies

 While Vitamin D may not show significant results by itself, a 2019 study showed daily supplementation of a combination of vitamin D and calcium can minimize the risk of fractures.
 The study was based on six randomized trials involving 49,282 participants with 730 cases of hip fractures and 5449 other incident fractures.
 A daily dosage of 400-800 IU of vitamin D and 1000-1200 mg of calcium resulted in a 16% reduced risk of hip fractures and a 6% reduced risk of any fractures.

-- Indulge in physical activities and exercise for bone healing like short weight lifts, skipping, walking, and running.
+- Add physical activities and exercises for bone healing, like weight-bearing exercises, resistance training, short weight lifts, skipping, walking, and running, to your daily routine.

 - Don’t smoke.